EnriqueMoran/BittleBluetoothController/README.md

 ## Known Issues
 * _GYRO_ button is not working properly.
 * Sometimes Bittle won't listen to movement commands.
-* Sometimes trying to connect to Bittle will cause it to don't listen to connections, making it necessary to reboot.
+* Sometimes trying to connect to Bittle will cause it to not listen to connections, making it necessary to reboot.

 ## Roadmap
 * Add a simple view mode, with less buttons on screen.